jildertviet/TIYCS/README.md

 - [ ] Set PWM freq in EEPROM, high freq for picture mode, low for performance mode
 - [ ] Implement internal lag for lower framerates
 - [x] Report battery status

+#### Barrier
+Notes using Barrier, to control Linux machine with MacBook:
+Set MacBook to server, create the screens + names.
+Set Linux as client, with matching name.